Browsing page 4 of words meaning to take advantage of, cheat, trick (51 words total)

 - a person who has "sold out" in the verb sense listed below.

-Citation from "You've Got Male", Happy Endings (TV), Season 1 Episode 9 (2011) blacked out to resolve Google's penalty against this site.
+Citation from "You've Got Male", Happy Endings (TV), Season 1 Episode 9 (2011) censored in hope of resolving Google's penalty against this site.

 verb